 To ask about availability, or any other questions you might have, please do get in touch by email or phone.

 Qualifications and experience

-I am an experienced Integrative Psychotherapist and Counsellor – MBACP (Registered)
+I am an integrative psychotherapist and counsellor – MBACP (Accred.)

 I trained in the School of Psychotherapy and Psychology at Regent’s University, London, where I gained:

 - Postgraduate Diploma (Level 7) – Integrative Psychotherapy and Counselling

 I adhere fully to the BACP ethical framework in my clinical practice.
 I am committed to continuing my professional development: I regularly engage in workshops, conferences and further training programs.
 I am a member of the Society for Existential Analysis.